Agnipath Scheme

-This scheme will bypass many things including long tenures, pension and other benefits which were there in old system.
-Opposition parties in India have criticised and expressed concerns about the consequences of the new scheme.
+Although the scheme bypasses the traditional service benefits (such as pensions, rations, etc) allocated to personnel recruited in the armed forces, the government provides up to ₹50 lakh rupees in insurance coverage, and they are entitled to receive a lump sum cash payment, a skill certificate and support for finding future employment upon discharge from service.
+Spokespersons from Congress, Communist Party of India (Maoist) and Communist Party of India, from the opposition camp, have issued statements criticising and expressing concerns about the consequences of the new scheme.
 They have asked the scheme to be put on hold and that the scheme be discussed in the Parliament.

-On 16 June 2022, violent protests erupted in several states in India where the army aspirants angry with the new scheme called for its rollback and damaged public property.
-By 17 June, 12 trains were set on fire, and the movement of 300 trains were affected.
-214 trains were cancelled, 12 trains were diverted, and 90 were terminated short of their destination.
-At least 1 person was killed in the protests.
+Recently, during Operation Sindoor, 3,000 Agniveers played a crucial role in defending the Indian western border from drone attacks orchestrated by Pakistan in the recent 2025 India-Pakistan conflict.

 Background

 Prior to the introduction of the scheme, soldiers were recruited into the armed forces on a 15+ year tenure with lifelong pension.
 From 2019, no recruitment in the armed forces was done for three years.
 The Indian Government cited COVID-19 pandemic in India for this.
 Meanwhile 50,000 to 60,000 soldiers continued to retire annually, leading to a personnel shortage that had begun to affect the operational capabilities of the armed forces.

 In 2020 a 'Tour of duty' scheme was proposed for voluntary recruitment into the forces for civilians to enable them to join for three years of short service.
 The proposed scheme was on a trial basis and was planned to start with a test group of 100 officers and 1000 soldiers.

-The scheme has been taken to be named after "Agnipath" a Hindi poem by Harivansh Rai Bachchan and a popular 1990 film of the same name based on the poem.
+The scheme has been taken to be named after Agnipath, a Hindi poem by Harivansh Rai Bachchan and a popular 1990 film of the same name based on the poem.

 Overview

 The Agnipath scheme was approved by the Indian Government in June 2022 to be implemented from September 2022.
-The announcement was done on June 14, 2022.
+The announcement was done on 14 June 2022.
 The scheme is for both male and female aspirants of age group 17.5 to 21 years.
 In the midst of widespread protests against the scheme, the Central Government raised the upper limit from 21 to 23, but only for recruitment in the year 2022.
 The recruitment through this scheme is to be twice a year for the Indian Army, the Indian Navy and the Indian Air Force.
 The posts available are below the officer cadre.
-The Agnipath Scheme is the only route to serve in the military.